avaframe/FlowPy/readme.md

 python3 main.py alpha_angle exponent working_directory path_to_dem path_to_release flux_threshold=positiv_number(Optional) max_z_delta=positiv_number(Optional
 ```

-Here is an example for running Flow-Py over a simple parabolic slope with a channelized path and a small dam between the transit and run out area.
-Input data can be found in example directory.
+Here is an example for running Flow-Py on a simple parabolic slope with a channelized path and a small dam between the transit and run out area.
+Input data can be found in the example directory.

 #### Example: